coder-society/ethereum-kubernetes/README.md

 ### Kubernetes cluster

 We need a Kubernetes cluster.
+Locally we stick with Minikube and in the cloud self-rolled clusters on AWS.

+#### Minikube
-Locally you can use [minikube](https://github.com/kubernetes/minikube) which you can also install with homebrew:
+Locally we use [Minikube](https://github.com/kubernetes/minikube) for our clusters, which you can install with homebrew:

 ```bash
 brew cask install minikube
 minikube start
 ```

-### Network File System

-Last but not least we need a NFS for the persistent volume.
-For your local minikube setup you can do the following:
+Locally we need NFS for the persistent volume, for your Minikube setup you can do the following:

 ##### Export the /Users directory as nfs from your host machine